User guidePoliciesPolicy management basics

 Can we use our existing corporate policies?

 Yes.
 You can paste existing policy content into VerifyWise to centralize your AI governance documentation.
-Many organizations start by importing their current policies, then use VerifyWise to track their status, schedule reviews, and maintain a single source of truth for AI governance.
+Many organizations start by importing what they already have, then use VerifyWise to track status, schedule reviews and keep everything in one place.

 How do AI policies relate to general corporate policies?

 AI policies should complement your existing corporate policies, not replace them.
-Your general data protection, information security, and ethics policies still apply.
-AI-specific policies address the unique challenges of AI systems, such as model transparency, algorithmic fairness, and automated decision-making.
-Reference your corporate policies where applicable and focus AI policies on what is different about AI.
+Your general data protection, information security and ethics policies still apply.
+AI-specific policies cover things like model transparency, algorithmic fairness and automated decision-making.
+Reference your corporate policies where they apply and focus AI policies on what's actually different about AI.

 How many policies do we need?

-Start with the policies required by your regulatory environment and add others based on your risk assessment.
-Most organizations need at minimum an AI ethics policy, a model development policy, and a data governance policy for AI.
-Use the policy templates as a guide for what topics to cover, but do not create policies just to check a box.
-Each policy should address a real governance need.
+Start with the policies your regulatory environment requires and add others based on your risk assessment.
+Most organizations need at least an AI ethics policy, a model development policy and a data governance policy for AI.
+Use the templates as a guide for what to cover, but don't create policies just to check a box.
+Each one should address a real governance need.

 Who should write AI policies?

-Policy development typically involves collaboration between technical teams who understand AI systems, legal and compliance teams who understand regulatory requirements, and business stakeholders who understand operational needs.
-Assign a policy owner responsible for drafting and maintaining each policy, with input from relevant subject matter experts.
+Policy development typically involves technical teams who understand the AI systems, legal and compliance teams who know the regulatory requirements and business stakeholders who understand operational needs.
+Assign a policy owner to draft and maintain each policy, with input from relevant subject matter experts.

 How often should policies be reviewed?

-Review policies at least annually, or more frequently for rapidly evolving areas.
-AI regulations and best practices are still developing, so policies may need more frequent updates than traditional corporate policies.
+At least annually, or more often for fast-moving areas.
+AI regulations and best practices are still evolving, so your policies may need updates more often than traditional corporate ones.
 Set review dates when you publish a policy and use VerifyWise to track when reviews are due.

 NextPolicy lifecycle